shcaba/Sebastes_melanops_OR/Document/_main.md

 Relative spawning output declined below the management target ($SB_{40\%}$) by the 1990s, but quickly rebounded to high relative spawning output, but has declined over the past 10 years (Figure \ref{fig:depl}).
 The relative stock status at the start of 2023 (0.53) is estimated to be well above the rockfish relative biomass target of 0.4.
 Uncertainty intervals are wide given the number of estimated parameters, and indicate the population never goes below the management target ($SB_{40\%}$).
 The strong recruitment events that are supported by all fishery-dependent data sources are responsible for the dramatic increase and elevated stock status.
 Numbers of age-0 individuals indcate those years of particularly strong recruitment (Figure \ref{fig:recruits}).

-WA:
-The Washington base case model showed acceptable and dynamic fits to both indices (Figure 196 and Figure 197).
-The dockside CPUE was the most informative and best fit of the two series.
-Fits to the length compositions are generally good (Figure 198 to Figure 210).
-The worst fits are found in data with low effective weight, such as the trawl samples.
-The Francis weighting shows a good match between expected and observed mean lengths over time for all fleets (Figure 207to Figure 210).
-Fits to the unweighted conditional age-at-length compositions shows generally good agreement between observed and expected ages at length (Figure 211 to Figure 216).
-Selectivity curves fits indicate the trawl fishery to be very different than other fleets (Figure 217).
-The trawl fishery effectively sampled a smaller portion of the adult population than the other fleets (Figure 219).
-Sex-specific growth was estimated in the base model (Figure 220).
-Natural mortality estimates were much larger than the initial prior value (Table 63).
-Numbers at age table and plots are given in the Supplementary tables (worksheets "WA #s at Age" and "WA #s at age plots").

 <!--chapter:end:33results.Rmd-->